CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

 ## Background

-The [requirements.txt](https://github.com/CovertLab/wcEcoli/blob/master/requirements.txt) file contains the needed package list for the Python runtime environment and terse setup instructions.
+The [requirements.txt](https://github.com/CovertLab/wcEcoli/blob/master/requirements.txt) file lists the Python packages needed for the Python runtime environment, with terse setup instructions.

-This page goes through the Python environment setup steps in more detail and with more options.
+This page goes through the Python environment setup steps in more detail and with more options, but `requirements.txt` gets updated more frequently since that file specifies the current package versions.

-**Prerequisites:** Install the software tools as described in [dev-tools](dev-tools.md).
-That page covers installing pyenv and pyenv-virtualenv, initializing them in your shell profile, installing a C compiler, and more.

-**NOTE**: While it is possible to create a virtual environment with `virtualenv` or `venv` in place of `pyenv`, be sure to put the environment *outside* the `wcEcoli/` directory.
+**NOTE**: While you can create virtual environments using `virtualenv` or `venv` in place of `pyenv`, be sure to put the environment *outside* the `wcEcoli/` directory.
 Otherwise `make clean` will break it!